-3.14 FINAL REPORT
+3.13 FINAL REPORT

-A. General: Prepare a certified written report; tabulate and divide the report into separate sections for tested systems and balanced systems.

-- 1. Include a certification sheet at the front of the report's binder, signed and sealed by the certified testing and balancing engineer. - 2.
+- A. General: Prepare a certified written report; tabulate and divide the report into separate sections for tested systems and balanced systems. - 1.
+Include a certification sheet at the front of the report's binder, signed and sealed by the certified testing and balancing engineer. - 2.
 Include a list of instruments used for procedures, along with proof of calibration. - 3.
 Certify validity and accuracy of field data. - 4.
 Include warranty certificate meeting the requirements of one of the following programs: - a.
 AABC National Performance Guaranty - b.
-NEBB Conformance Certification - B. Final Report Contents: In addition to certified field-report data, include the following: - 1.
-Fan curves, marked with operating conditions. - 2.
-Manufacturers' test data. - 3.
-Field test reports prepared by system and equipment installers. - 4.
-Other information relative to equipment performance; do not include Shop Drawings and Product Data. - C. General Report Data: In addition to form titles and entries, include the following data: - 1.
-Title page. - 2.
-Name and address of the TAB specialist. - 3.
-Project name. - 4.
-Project location. - 5.
-Architect's name and address. - 6.
-Engineer's name and address. - 7.
-Contractor's name and address. - Report date. - 9.
-Signature of TAB supervisor who certifies the report. - 10.
-Table of Contents with the total number of pages defined for each section of the report.
+NEBB Conformance Certification - B. Final Report Contents: In addition to certified field-report data, include the following:

+- 1. Pump curves, marked with operating conditions.

+- 2. Fan curves, marked with operating conditions.

+- Manufacturers' test data.

+- 4. Field test reports prepared by system and equipment installers.

+- Other information relative to equipment performance; do not include Shop Drawings and Product Data.

+- C. General Report Data: In addition to form titles and entries, include the following data:

+- 1. Title page.

+- 2. Name and address of the TAB specialist.

+- 3. Project name.

+- 4. Project location.

+- 5. Architect's name and address.

+- 6. Engineer's name and address.

+- 7. Contractor's name and address.

+- 8. Report date.

+- 9. Signature of TAB supervisor who certifies the report.

+- 10. Table of Contents with the total number of pages defined for each section of the report.

 Number each page in the report. - 11.
 Summary of contents including the following: - a.
 Indicated versus final performance. - b.
-Notable characteristics of systems. - Description of system operation sequence if it varies from the Contract Documents. - 12.
+Notable characteristics of systems. - c.
+Description of system operation sequence if it varies from the Contract Documents. - 12.
 Nomenclature sheets for each item of equipment. - 13.
-Notes to explain why certain final data in the body of reports vary from indicated values. - 14.
+Data for terminal units, including manufacturer's name, type, size, and fittings. - 14.
+Notes to explain why certain final data in the body of reports vary from indicated values. - 15.
 Test conditions for fans and pump performance forms including the following: - a.
 Settings for outdoor-, return-, and exhaust-air dampers. - b.
 Conditions of filters. - c.
 Cooling coil, wet- and dry-bulb conditions. - d.
 Face and bypass damper settings at coils. - e.
 Fan drive settings including settings and percentage of maximum pitch diameter. - f.
 Inlet vane settings for variable-air-volume systems. - g.
 Settings for supply-air, static-pressure controller. - h.
 Other system operating conditions that affect performance. - D. System Diagrams: Include schematic layouts of air and hydronic distribution systems.
 Present each system with single-line diagram and include the following: - 1.
 Quantities of outdoor, supply, return, and exhaust airflows. - 2.
-Duct, outlet, and inlet sizes. - 3.
-Pipe and valve sizes and locations.
+Water and steam flow rates. - 3.
+Duct, outlet, and inlet sizes. - 4.
+Pipe and valve sizes and locations. - 5.
+Terminal units. - 6.
+Balancing stations. - 7.
+Position of balancing devices. - 8.
+Quantities and sizes of doors in smoke control systems. - E. Air-Handling-Unit Test Reports: For air-handling units with coils, include the following: